 There are two realizations that helped settled my mind in the end.

-One, I don’t know what the fuck I am doing.
+One, I don’t know what I am doing.
 This is a journey with no map.
 I am doing something I have never done before, and really something no one I know has ever done before.
 It’s an experiment and experiments sometimes fail.
 That’s completely fine.
 I am content that I tried.
 More content than I have ever been.

 Two, this nourishes people.
 Truly.
 Man…people feel these things every day and just pretend they don’t.
 I realized that because once I wrote this stuff here, people started opening up to me everywhere.
 We all just look around thinking no one else feels this so everyone just keeps it to themselves and the cycle continues.
 I want to shine a light on that.

 -The game looks and feels like Tetris!
 Play here

 -You can press space to drop the piece

 -Next, I’m gonna comment for every single line of code until I understand the reason behind it all.

 -I need to look into having a working prototype link for each commit of the game so you guys can see how the game came together as well… (and so my past post links still work)